 The St. Petersburg Institute of Linguistics, Cognition and Culture (NYI) is an advanced study program organized every July in St. Petersburg, Russia at St. Petersburg State University.
 NYI 15 will be held July 10-28, 2017

 Participants take seminars with international scholars in a range of fields, especially those that do not fall neatly into traditional discipline areas.
-2015 will be the 13th year of NYI.
-Since 2003, over 1000 participants from 40 countries and 50 Russian Federation cities have received certificates for completing the NYI Summer Seminar Program.
+2017 will be the 15th year of NYI.
+Since 2003, over 1000 participants from 40 countries and over 50 Russian Federation cities have received certificates for completing the NYI Summer Seminar Program.

 Media, Film, and Politics

 NYI is a program of St. Petersburg State University, organized in cooperation with the State University of New York at Stony Brook.